Daniel J. Frey

 We will want universal paid sick leave.

-Who is my brother, who is my sister?
+Who is my sister?

 We stand for the value of one human life.